ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 - Can we summarize all the issues with Decentralisation?
 - Can we cover most of the issues with technical means?

 Decentralisation is about many issues lying in many fields, of technical, social, and hybrid kinds.
 Researchers and developers are trying to find technical solutions, preferably elegant and efficient.
-However, for many issues such solutions are not known; thus, social solutions are also needed.
+However, for many issues, such solutions are not known; thus, social solutions are also needed.

 ### 51% Attacks